zuozhenggh/learning-library/sprints/oci/sprint-query-data-qs/sprint-query-data-qs.md

 Query Service contains the following schemas:

 + **DCAT$:** Schemas whose name starts with **DCAT$** concatenated with the **Data Catalog data asset name**, an **_** (underscore) , followed by the **Object Storage bucket's name**.
-Those are created by Query Service as part of the automatic synchronization process between your Data Catalog instance and the ADB instance provisioned for your Query Service project.
+Those are created by Query Service as part of the automatic synchronization process between your Data Catalog instance and your Query Service project.
-+ **PROJECT:** You can connect to this schema using **SQLNet** connections such as JDBC and SQL*Plus.
++ **PROJECT:** You can connect to this schema using any Oracle Database client tools such as Oracle SQL Developer, Oracle SQLcl, or SQL*Plus.
+You can also use any JDBC client by using the Oracle JDBC driver.
 You can then create Query service Project tables manually in this schema and run queries against those tables.
 It is also the Database User that the service uses to run queries submitted through the OCI Interface (UI/SDK/CLI).
-+ **PROJECT$:** This schema contains the tables that Query Service creates and manages.
++ **PROJECT$:** This schema contains the tables that you create and manage through the Query Service console or other OCI interfaces such as SDKs and REST.
 + **MOVIESTREAM_DEMO:** A sample schema that is available with Query Service.

 ### **The DCAT$ Schemas**

-When Query Service creates your project, it provisions an ADB instance for the project and synchronizes it automatically with the Data Catalog instance associated with the project (which you specified when you created the project).
 As part of the synchronization process, Query Service creates schemas that correspond to your harvested data assets and creates external tables in those schemas that correspond to the logical entities.
 It creates one schema for each Oracle Object Storage bucket.
 By default, the name of a generated schema in Query Service starts with the keyword **`DCAT$`** concatenated with the **data asset name**, an **_** (underscore) , followed by the **Object Storage bucket's name**.

 ![A box displays the default schema name format as DCAT$<data-asset-name>_<bucket-name>.](./images/schema-format.png " ")